andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-14-gelfands-algebra-chunk-18-polynomial-interpolation-subtleties.md

 ---
 {% include JB/setup %}

-Lets move through the rest of section 38, one problem at a time, pulling out those problems which have a trick to teach us.
+Let's move through the rest of section 38, one problem at a time, pulling out those problems which have a trick to teach us.

 ## Problem 165
 In this problem we have three points of a second-degree polynomial, $P(x) = ax^2 + bx + c$.
 How so?
 Notice